29 Meanings

 Fifteen blue shirts and womanly hands

-You're shootin' up the ladder
+You're shooting up the ladder

 Your mind is racing like a pro now

-Oh my god, it doesn't mean a lot to you
+Oh my God, it doesn't mean a lot to you

 One time, you were a glowing young ruffian

-Oh my god, it was a million years ago
+Oh my God, it was a million years ago

 Sometimes you get up and bake a cake or something